-We’re all concerned about the powerful influence of the media.
-Even as a young woman I tried to make wholesome choices, both in my reading and writing, and was often disturbed by some of the excuses people use to defend unwholesome material.
+As a young woman who very much wanted to please God, I tried to make choices that He would approve of, both in my reading and writing, and was often disturbed by some of the excuses people use to defend unwholesome material.
 I still remember sitting in a creative writing class and hearing the professor tell us that a fictional scene involving men playing cards wouldn’t be realistic if it didn’t contain profanity.
 This professor explained that if we, as writers, wanted our stories to be plausible and correct, we should be willing to include profanity in such a scene.

 Despite what my professor taught, I was certain that I could never feel comfortable writing a scene containing profanity.
 Even so, these kinds of questions went through my mind: Is it possible to write realistically about difficult topics without discarding my commitment to keep things wholesome?
 Will my work suffer artistically because I’m not able to tell the complete truth?
 Will I be forever doomed to read only books that present a sugar-coated view of reality?